 And tho my kids and I all love the feel of sand beneath our feet, I really don’t want to worry about my kids stepping in (or, dare I say, picking up) unpleasant little presents from neighborhood cats.

-And although I do like the pea gravel option, I’m not super excited about constantly combing up the tiny stones my toddler will inevitably throw all over the lawn so I don’t accidently mow over them (because ouch!).
+And although I do like the pea gravel option, I’m not super excited about constantly combing up the tiny stones my toddler will inevitably throw all over the lawn so I don’t accidentally mow over them (because ouch!).

 REMINDER: Whatever surface you choose, make sure it is level and extends at least 6 feet in every direction (even farther near swings and slides) for optimal safety.